 9. Quartz – Beyond The Clouds

 If there was no Quartz, there would be no Jersey Shore.
 Just listen to this song’s fist pumping house beat.
-Trip out, this 1978 release on Marlin has release versions as far afield as Venezuela, Canada, Spain, and Hong Kong to name a few.
+This 1978 release on Marlin has release versions as far afield as Venezuela, Canada, Spain, and Hong Kong to name a few.
 This 1978 blast of percussive programming and synthesizers offers a dynamite sound.

 8. Amant – If There’s Love / Hazy Shades Of Love